-Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Architect? from which this BIT is excerpted.
-Please email email@example.com with the order number from your email receipt to receive your discount code.
+Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Architect?, from which this BIT is excerpted.
+Please email email@example.com with your order number to receive your discount code.

 About the Author

 Roger K. Lewis is a practicing architect and planner, Professor Emeritus of Architecture at the University of Maryland, and a columnist for the Washington Post.